burcukolcak/presidential-documents-scraping/README.md

 You will also find the data for the presidential speeches of all presidents (including Biden's first year) in this repo under the folder <i>separate_folders</i>.
 In total, there are **73,707 speeches**.
 Each president's speeches are stored under separate folders as .txt files.

+Please feel free to reach out to me at [burcukolcakk@gmail.com](burcukolcakk@gmail.com) if you have any questions or spot any errors!